Robust inference using density-powered Stein operators: Further Stein inference methods

 which is $u_{q,K}^{(\gamma)}(x,x').$ This concludes \eqref{concl}. \end{proof}

 Given a dataset $\{x_i\}_{i=1}^n$ drawn from $p$, we can construct an unbiased U-statistic estimator for the squared discrepancy:

 This statistic can be computed without knowing the normalizing constant of $q$.
-Under $H_0$, its value will be close to zero; under $H_1$, it will be significantly positive.
+Under $H_0$, its value will be close to zero; under $H_1$, under alternatives for which the discrepancy is nonzero, the statistic tends to take larger values.
 By comparing $\hat{S}_{K,\gamma}^2$ to a critical value (obtained via bootstrap methods), we can perform the GoF test.

 Theorem \ref{Stein} applies to the case where the test functions $f$ range over the unit ball of $L^{2}(\mu_{\gamma})$.
 To kernelize the construction we replace that Banach space by a \emph{reproducing kernel Hilbert space} $(\mathcal{H}_{K},\langle\!\langle\cdot,\cdot\rangle\!\rangle_{K})$ with positive‑definite kernel $K:\mathbb{R}^{d}\times\mathbb{R}^{d}\to\mathbb{R}$.
 Because $\mathcal{H}_{K}\subset L^{2}_{\mathrm{loc}}$ whenever $K$ is bounded, the $\gamma$‑Stein operator \( \mathcal{A}_{q}^{(\gamma)} \) is well defined on vector‑valued members of $\mathcal{H}_{K}^{d}$.
 Setting $\gamma=0$ recovers the classical KSD.